canewsin/flutter-code-push-timeline/README.md

 ### 03-12-2019 :
     - created widget_extensions package as utility package for flutter code push Implementation.

+### 14-12-2019 :
+    - Released First Prototype.
+Try App from Releases. click on Switch Button on AppBar to load Patch.

 ## Packages used by the project
    [widget_extensions](https://www.github.com/canewsin/widget_extensions) (needs flutter master still under development contribute if you want to extend it.)